camargo1409/apps-sdk-template/README.md

 - Toggle **Settings → Connectors → Advanced → Developer mode** in the ChatGPT client.
 - Navigate to **Settings → Connectors → Create**.
 - Enter the URL of your local server (e.g. https://xxxxxx.ngrok-free.app/mcp) and click **Create**. _Don't forget to add `/mcp` to the end of the URL._
 - Prompt the model explicitly while you validate the integration.
-For example, “Use the Kanban board connector to show my tasks.”
+For example, “Can you get me the pokedex entry for pikachu?”
 Once discovery metadata is dialled in you can rely on indirect prompts.

 ## Deploy to production